Al-Tabari: Works

-A perusal of Tabari shows that he in fact relied on a variety of historians and other authors, such as Abu Mihnaf, Sayf b.
+A perusal of Tabari shows that he in fact relied on a variety of historians and other authors, such as Abu Mikhnaf, Sayf b.
 'Umar, Ibn al-Kalbi, 'Awana ibn al-Hakam, Nasr b.
 Muzahim, al-Mada'ini, 'Urwa b. al-Zubayr, al-Zuhri, Ibn Ishaq, Waqidi, Wahb b.
-Munabbih, Ka'b al-Ahbar, Ibn al-Matni, al Haggag b. al-Minhal, Hisham b.
+Munabbih, Ka'b al-Ahbar, Ibn al-Matni, al Hajjaj b. al-Minhal, Hisham b.
 'Urwa, al-Zubayr b.
 Bakkar and so forth, in addition to oral accounts that were circulating at the time.
 In recounting his history, Tabari used numerous channels to give accounts.
 These are both channels that are given by the same author in a work, such as for example three different accounts that start with the isnad al-Harita.

 Although no subject in history, recitation of the Quran and its interpretation, poetry, grammar and vocabulary, ethics, mathematics, and theology remained untouched by Tabari, he is primarily known as the author and author of history.